 The Sagrado Galleria: Much More Than An Art Space In South La Phoenikera

 When Sam Gomez and Julia Duran would travel down Central Avenue to get ice cream at Oasis, their favorite antojito shop in South Phoenix, they saw both the opportunity and the need to build something in that community.
-As soon as the stars aligned and they met someone that could help realize their vision, that’s exactly what they did.
-The Sagrado Galleria opened on Central Avenue, just south of Southern in November 2016.
+As soon as the stars aligned and they met someone who could help realize their vision, that’s precisely what they did.
+The Sagrado Galleria opened on Central Avenue, just south of Southern, in November 2016.

-The Sagrado had been open before, on Grand Avenue; it was there from January, 2012 to the summer of 2013.
-In that short period of time, they built some important bridges attracting people from West Phoenix, South Phoenix and other parts of the city; people who wouldn’t generally visit Downtown La Phoenikera.
+The Sagrado had been open on Grand Avenue before, from January 2012 to the summer of 2013.
+In that short period, they built important bridges, attracting people from West Phoenix, South Phoenix, and other parts of the city who wouldn’t generally visit Downtown La Phoenikera.

 Both Sam and Julia are hardcore Phoenikerxs.
 Julia is a painter and hair artist.
-She grew up in South Phoenix, with a poetry-loving mom who was a seamstress and a dad that made belts out of horse hair.
+She grew up in South Phoenix with a poetry-loving mom who was a seamstress and a dad who made belts from horse hair.
 Sam grew up in the West Side and has been boosting La Phoenikera’s pride for years through his photography and apparel line, Phoenician Clothing.

-Julia Duran and Sam Gomez are program manager and curator respectively at The Sagrado.
+Julia Duran and Sam Gomez are the program managers and curators at The Sagrado, respectively.
 Photo by LaPhoenikera.com.

-When they decided to re-open The Sagrado in the South Side, their intention was to create a space where families from the area could see art, learn and most importantly, see themselves reflected in the artistic production.
+When they decided to reopen The Sagrado on the South Side, they intended to create a space where families from the area could see art, learn, and, most importantly, see themselves reflected in the artistic production.
 They wanted the gallery to empower La Raza and make them feel comfortable.

 “Bringing the gallery over here brings the art back to the community where artists get their inspiration in the first place,” says Sam.

-In the beginning, people would ask them “why do you want to have a gallery in South Phoenix, who is going to buy pieces over there?”
+Initially, people would ask them, “Why do you want to have a gallery in South Phoenix?
+Who is going to buy pieces there?”
 But for them, it was about more than just economics.
 Having a gallery in SoPho was about engaging with people and inspiring them to think differently about themselves.

-“As artists, of course we want collectors to see our work, we want to sell our art, but at the end of the day we want art to be seen by familias because they are the ones who really care,” says Sam.
+“As artists, of course, we want collectors to see our work; we want to sell our art, but at the end of the day, we want art to be seen by families because they are the ones who really care,” says Sam.

-For Julia, it’s about inspiring the youth especially, and providing a place where they can engage with their “nanas and tatas.”
+For Julia, it’s about inspiring the youth and providing a place to engage with their “nanas and tatas.”
 “We love coming in here and seeing babies and grandparents and parents with their kids and their teenagers,” she says.

 Different generations engage with art at this South La Phoenikera staple.
 Photo by LaPhoenikera.com.